Occupational Therapy Program (MSOT Degree)

 Second, applicants holding a baccalaureate degree or expecting to graduate in the spring semester prior to the start of the MSOT Program will follow the admission steps below.
 The GRE is not required for admission to GMercyU's Occupational Therapy program.

-The Occupational Therapy master's program at Gwynedd Mercy University considers for admission those applicants who possess academic and professional promise necessary for the development of future competent, reflective, ethical, and compassionate practitioners.
-Our program operates on a rolling admissions basis in which completed applications are reviewed by the faculty throughout the admissions cycle to determine applicant eligibility for interviews.
+Our Program operates on a rolling admissions basis in which completed applications are reviewed by the faculty throughout the admissions cycle to determine applicant eligibility for interviews.
 Interviews will be conducted during the late fall and early winter.
 Admissions decisions are generally made within one month of the interview.
 Interested individuals are advised to complete their application as early as possible to ensure timely consideration.
-Admission to our program is only available on a full-time basis.
-Earned baccalaureate degree and all prerequisite courses must all be completed prior to the start of the Program in June of 2024.
+Admission to our Program is only available on a full-time basis.
+Earned baccalaureate degree and all prerequisite courses must all be completed prior to the start of the Program on June 2, 2025.

 Earned baccalaureate degree and all prerequisite courses must all be completed in May of 2024 as the program begins in June of 2024.